-Keep this playtime short, so she isn’t overwhelmed, and allow her time to rest and process the experience with some quiet time in your arms afterwards.
+Keep this playtime short so she isn’t overwhelmed.
+Allow her time to rest and process the experience with some quiet time in your arms afterwards.

-The fitness ball is also handy to sit on and gently bounce your crying baby, soothing and settling her to sleep.
+The fitness ball is also handy to sit on and gently bounce your crying baby, to soothe and settle her to sleep.

-To keep her interest during tummy time, you can take advantage of her new favourite things to look at, such as high contrast shapes and patterns.
+To keep her interest during tummy time, take advantage of her new favorite things to look at, such as high contrast shapes and patterns.

-These provide the baby with something simple and interesting to focus on, and in this intense concentration, they can allow their minds to rest.
-It’s like a mindfulness activity for newborns!
+They will provide your baby with something simple and interesting to focus on.
+This period of intense concentration allows her mind to rest.
+It’s like a mindfulness activity for newborns.

-Less interested in the pastel or bright colours often chosen by parents to decorate the nursery, babies this age enjoy black and white geometric shapes.
+Babies are this age are less interested in the pastel or bright colors you’ve chosen to decorate the nursery.
+They enjoy black and white geometric shapes.

 But don’t rush out to repaint the walls or buy a new collection of toys.

-This short stage won’t last long, and she’ll be just as happy with a few printouts from online sources as she will with the most expensive “educational” toys and books.
+This stage won’t last long.
+Your baby will be just as happy with a few printouts from online sources as she will with the most expensive ‘educational’ toys and books.